 Many sports use a tournament format to decide their champion, including professional sports.
-The "Final Four" of college basketball refers to the semifinal round of the Division I Men's or Women's Basketball Tournament.
+The Final Four of college basketball refers to the semifinal round of the Division I Men's or Women's Basketball Tournament.
 In this round, there are four teams left, and two games are played to determine which two teams will head to the finals.

 Making it to the Final Four means that a team won its first four tournament games, and it only has to win two more to be the national champions.
-A team that reaches this point in the tournament is already envisioning the hanging of a National Championship banner from the rafters of its home arena, which is a common tradition.
+A team that reaches this point in the tournament is already envisioning the hanging of a national championship banner from the rafters of its home arena, which is a common tradition.

-As mentioned before, the Final Fours are played in April, but they are still full of the March Madness syndrome.
+As mentioned before, the Final Four games are played in April, but they are still full of the March Madness syndrome.
 Typically, the men's semifinal games are played on the first Saturday in April, and the women's are played on the first Sunday.
 The winners of those games move on to face each other in their respective championship games, which are played on the subsequent Monday.

 In 2018, the NCAA announced that it had made $1 billion in revenue for the first time in history [source: Daniels].
 Most of this came from TV contracts.
 The profits go to the participating schools or to the conferences via a formula that gives shares based on team performance, scholarships given out and other factors.
 The NCAA requests that conferences divide money equally among their member schools.
 Only about a third of the schools make money off or break even with their basketball programs, so any conference money received helps to cover team expenses.
 Smaller conferences are more likely to keep a bigger portion of NCAA money to cover their own expenses.